Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 6. Click **Save**.
 7. Set up your personal development credentials by going to **Your profile** > **Credentials**.
-8. Select your project using the Snowflake connection.
+8. Select your project that uses the Snowflake connection.
 9. Click the **configure your development environment and add a connection** link.
 This directs you to a page where you can enter your personal development credentials.
 10. Enter your **Development credentials** for Snowflake with:
     * **Username** &mdash; The username you created for Snowflake.
 The username is not your email address and is usually your first and last name together in one word.